-Such a comparison is offered in Table 7, which presents the ratio between the regional standard deviation of unemployment or wages of the college educated and the elementary educated.
-We see that in the two Central European economies where binding national wage floors are more likely, wages of college educated workers vary
+Such a comparison is offered in Table 7, which presents the ratio between the regional standard deviation of unemployment or wages of the college educated and the elementary educated.36 We see that in the two Central European economies where binding national wage floors are more likely,37 wages of college educated workers vary across areas substantially more than wages of unskilled workers.
+This is not true for Bulgaria and Ukraine, where the social safety net is lower.
+(It is also not the case in the US as Topel (1986) shows.)
+On the other hand, unemployment among the highly educated varies much less across regions than unemployment of the least skilled workers: this tendency is particularly pronounced in the more developed labor markets of Central Europe.
+Hence, this evidence is consistent with the idea that high wage floors

-&lt;sup>36 This is based on the regional fixed effects estimates used in Tables 5 and 6.
+36 This is based on the regional fixed effects estimates used in Tables 5 and 6.

-&lt;sup>37 Boeri and Terrell (2002) compare social support policies in Central Europe (CE) to those in post-soviet states and argue that in CE these policies upheld wages at the bottom of the distribution.
+37 Boeri and Terrell (2002) compare social support policies in Central Europe (CE) to those in post-soviet states and argue that in CE these policies upheld wages at the bottom of the distribution.
 The long run net replacement rates (NRRs) for the Czech Republic and Hungary are about 62% and 58% respectively (OECD, 2005) and whereas there are no systematic calculations of NRRs in Bulgaria and Ukraine, the available calculations suggest the NRR in Ukraine is approximately 41% (Mykhenko, 2005).
 Then NRR in the UK (49%) is closer to that in Ukraine than to those in the CE countries.